dontviolateferpa/cs450/week04/README.md

 ### Find the entropy

-1. Group all target classes under an attribute value
+1. Group all target classes under a feature value

 - iterate through each column to do this